geekreflex/geekreflex-blog/content/blog/creating-localstorage-helper-functions/index.md

 This function takes a `key` parameter that identifies the data we want to remove from `localStorage`.
 We can then call this function whenever we need to remove data from `localStorage`.

 For example, let's say we have a form that allows users to save their preferences.
-When the user decides to clear their preferences, we call the `remmoveFromLocalStorage` function to remove the preference data from `localStorage`.
+When the user decides to clear their preferences, we call the `removeFromLocalStorage` function to remove the preference data from `localStorage`.

 ```js
 // Remove the preference data from localStorage